Who is CPRG

 Deborah Callahan

 Deborah has been officially working in emergency management since 2011 but she was part of earlier event responses such as H1N1.
 Her role in CPRG evolved after the February 2011 Christchurch earthquake response where she was Logistics manager.
 Since then she has been supporting the development of an organised primary care-led Emergency Operations Centre.
-The role supports emergency planning by CPRG on behalf of general practice and community pharmacy, and facilitates interaction between PHOs, Te Whatu Ora Waitaha (previously the Canterbury District Health Board) and other emergency agencies.
-In the COVID-19 pandemic Deborah took on the role of EOC Manager then was seconded to the role of Te Whatu Ora Transalpine Emergency Management and Business Continuity Manager.
+In the COVID-19 pandemic Deborah took on the role of EOC Manager then was seconded to the role of Health NZ | Te Whatu Ora Transalpine Emergency Management and Business Continuity Manager.
 While on secondment, Martin Carrell took on the role of CPRG Emergency Response Manager and successfully filled that role until his resignation in January 2024.
-Deborah is performing this role again in the interim until a new appointment can be made.
+Deborah is now in the role of CPRG Advisor to support the team.

 Bill Eschenbach